You’re Not Leading Your Team.

 That's the problem.

-This Isn’t Coaching.
-It’s Execution Fix.
+This Isn’t Passive Coaching.
+It's Execution Work.

-It’s not reflection.
+It's not endless reflection.

-It’s not leadership theory.
+It’s not leadership theory dressed up as progress.

 We go straight at what’s breaking: